Ben Simmons's Success and Achievements in Timeline

 In 2018, Ben Simmons was named the NBA Rookie of the Year.

-At the end of the 2020 season, Ben Simmons was the NBA steals leader and was named to the All-NBA Third Team and the NBA All-Defensive First team.
+At the end of the 2020 season, Ben Simmons was named the NBA steals leader and was selected for the All-NBA Third Team and the NBA All-Defensive First Team.